 - Candles with waterproof matches or glow sticks

 - Drinking water, consider having 10 litres per person to last three days

-- Dried and long-life food to last three days, include a can opener and utensils
+- Dried and long-life food to last three days

 - Nappies and supplies for infants

 - Essential medications and personal documents

 - Items to keep your pets comfortable, including a leash, travelling cage, a familiar toy and pet food